 Yup is a software company that provides tools and services for remote math tutoring.
 My team and I create and maintain a collection of web applications that serve thousands of students and tutors from around the world daily.

-My primary responsibilities at Yup are improving our software architecture on the web, implementing programming and testing guidelines and supporting our transition to a microservice oriented infrastructure on the backend.
+My primary responsibilities at Yup are improving our software architecture on the web, creating coding and testing guidelines and supporting our transition to a microservice oriented infrastructure on the backend.

 I routinely embark on new side projects to explore different technologies and opportunities outside of my employment.

 Chip-8 is an interpreted programming language used on microcomputers in the mid-1970s.
 It was made to make building and running video games easier on these machines.
-I created this emulator to experiment with WebAssembly and emulation on the web.
+I created a Chip-8 emulator that runs on the web to experiment with WebAssembly.